BurdaForward/composable-rules/README.md

 # RULES

-This is a small library mainly intended to make rules around deeplink manipulation more maintainable, readable and composable(we don't wanna end up with 8 nested `if`s).
+This is a small zero-dependency library mainly intended to make rules around deeplink manipulation more maintainable, readable and composable(we don't wanna end up with 8 nested `if`s).